In 2018, Benedetta decided to create a NPO to promote Yoga in the Belgian healthcare system.

 A few years later, in Belgium, Benedetta connected with Lieve (middle) through Sarah.

-I’ve been working in international organizations as a researcher and as a consultant in supply, management and quality of essential medicines in resources-limited settings.
-I did a specialization in pharmacological sciences and medical anthropology.
+I’ve been working in international organisations as a researcher and as a consultant in supply, management and quality of essential medicines in resources-limited settings.
+I did a specialisation in pharmacological sciences and medical anthropology.
 It broadened my view of the different social and cultural beliefs regarding diseases and care.

 I’ve been practicing Haṭha Yoga for 15 years.
 Also, being aware of the limited scope of action of pharmacological treatments, my interest in integrative practices grew over time.
 In my opinion, the healthcare system would be more effective with the integration of non-invasive, cost-saving, holistic approaches such as Yoga and Yoga Therapy.

 Benedetta is a pharmacist and researcher in public health.